 Furthermore, English is one of the most widely spoken languages in the world: it is spoken in countries including Australia, Canada, Ireland, New Zealand, Singapore and South Africa to name just a few.
 How will users from these countries react to an English, British or American flag?

 The Spanish flag is often used to represent the Spanish language.

 However, in Mexico alone there are more Spanish speakers than Spain.

 Spanish is also spoken in numerous other countries including Argentina, Colombia, Peru and Venezuela.
 There are also a large number of Spanish speakers in the United States — including Puerto Rico.
 Is a Spanish flag the best choice for users outside of Spain?

 The French flag is an obvious choice to represent the French language.
 While most French speakers live in France, French is spoken in many other countries — including Belgium, Ivory Coast and Switzerland.

 French is spoken in Switzerland along with other languages — Italian, German and Romansh.

-Similarly, in Belgium French is also spoken with other languages — many speaking Flemish and German in a small minority.
+Similarly, in Belgium French is also spoken with other languages — mostly Dutch and German in a small minority.

 How will users from other French-speaking countries — Belgium or Switzerland especially — feel about the use of the French flag?